zacLibaud/bADA55.github.io/index.md

 So, what’s really going on here?
 Our mission is to uncover the mechanics behind these two rating systems, digging into the parameters and priorities that each platform values most.
 By doing so, we aim to reveal what truly shapes a beer’s score on BeerAdvocate versus RateBeer.

 The topics considered in these ratings are as follows: **"appearance," "aroma," "palate," "taste," and "overall."** Concretely, the final rating is a weighted average of these topics' ratings.
 Our objective is to determine these weights.
-We find the following weight for the topics:
+We used linear regression to figure out the weights for the topics, helping us see how much each one really matters.
+Here's what we found:

 {% include_relative figs/rating_coeff2.html %}